www.swap-bot.com

 • craft papers - mulberry papers and similar, or if patterned, then subtle colours rather than gaudy

-• rubber stamping supplies - stamps, mounted or unmounted, kindly used or new (small ones for ATCs, background stamps, alphabet stamps, flowers, birds, cats) - I would love a small stamp of a wren, stylised or realistic (I have a wren stamp now, but I would still welcome others) - also temporary mounting sheets (EZ mount, tack n peel, or similar), inkpads, embossing materials
+• rubber or clear stamps, mounted or unmounted, bought or hand-made, kindly used or new (particularly small ones for ATCs, background/texture stamps, border stamps, alphabet stamps, flowers, birds, cats) - also temporary mounting sheets (EZ mount, Tack N Peel, or similar)

-• fabrics for quilting/patchwork - cottons, plain or subtle patterns preferred - smallish scraps are fine, as I would mostly be using them for ATCs, postcards or small wallhangings
+• fabrics for quilting/patchwork - cottons preferred - smallish scraps are fine, as I would mostly be using them for ATCs, postcards or small wallhangings, but of course FQs would be welcome too - small patterns and tone-on-tone are particularly useful for me, and I love batiks

-• novelty yarns - small amounts for braiding and for ATC embellishment - including knitting ribbons (the kind which are really a tube - nice whether plain or space-dyed)
+• knitting ribbons - the kind which are really a tube - plain or space-dyed

 Please do not send me